 During my leave of absence from the blog, I have finally finished a non-writing project that had been on hold while I launched my website and blog.
 And during the past two weeks, I have continued reading contributions from my favorite bloggers.
-Recently The Passive Voice posted a partial of a guest on Publishing Perspectives.
-It was a post by Jennifer Belle called "I Paid Them to Read My Book."
+Recently The Passive Voice posted part of a guest on Publishing Perspectives.
+It was a post by Jennifer Belle called “I Paid Them to Read My Book.”
 I’m snipping a bit to run here so I can ask you, speak up readers, what do you think?

 “I Paid Them to Read My Book”: Jennifer Belle’s “The Laughter Project” Pays Dividends